Baslarsa/davidlarsson.se/README.md

-### David Larsson - Web Page
+### David Larsson - Website

-This is my personal website frontend built in React.
-All styling is made with emotion/react {css, useTheme, ThemeProvider}.

-The ThemeProvider was something new for me while doing this site, that's why it may seem a bit messy here and there.

-I'm using Strapi as CMS, both deployed on Heroku.
+Created in react and strapi CMS